Pedro-Bernardo/pedro-bernardo.github.io/content/blog/posts/2022-01-19-Heap_Basics_2nd_Edition/index.md

 ---
-title: Heap Basics Lecture - 2022
+title: Heap Basics Lecture
-categories: [Lectures]
 tags: [pwn, heap]
 date: 2022-01-19
+description: ""
 ---

 The second rendition of the [Glibc's Heap Basics and How to Exploit it](https://pedro-bernardo.github.io/posts/Heap_Exploitation_Lecture/)* lecture.